tidepool-org/handbook/Onboarding Documents/Communication and Transparency.md

 ## Communication

-### Daily Standups and WorkingOn
+### Standups

-We keep everyone up to date on what we are working on using [WorkingOn](https://workingon.co).
+We keep everyone up to date on what we are working on using Slack.

-We also meet briefly every day at our Daily Standup meeting.
-At this meeting, you don't need to rehash everything that you've already put into WorkingOn, you should just highlight issues that are notable, or any impediments or dependencies that you have.
+We also meet briefly once our twice per week during our Standup meeting.
+At this meeting, you don't need to rehash everything that you've already put into Slack or Jira, you should just highlight issues that are notable, or any impediments or dependencies that you have.
 This makes it easy to keep in the loop on projects and also keeps everyone at Tidepool accountable to everyone else to do their part.
+Standup meeting notes can be found here in [Confluence Tidepool Internal / Standup Meeting Notes] (https://tidepool.atlassian.net/wiki/spaces/TI/pages/1638430/Standing+Meeting+Notes).

+### Narratives

+We aren't big fans of slideware at Tidepool.
+Instead we use narratives as a way to document ideas, convey information or make decisions.
+[A narrative about narratives can be found here](https://docs.google.com/document/d/1OoGL8OiltnLrb4soV8fNDzGUyshlgW1yVgx4Mnz0SdY/edit).
+A table of narratives can be found here in [Confluence Tidepool Internal / Narratives](https://tidepool.atlassian.net/wiki/spaces/TI/pages/2916353/Narratives).

-### Pro-active checkins and OOO-AFK
+### Proactive check-ins and #ooo-afk

 Since we are highly distributed, it's our responsibility to let our teammates know when we're around and available.
-We have a Slack channel called "ooo-afk" for this purpose.
+We have a Slack channel called #ooo-afk for this purpose.
 It stands for "Out of Office, or Away from Keyboard."
 We may also use Slack status messages for this purpose.

 **Doing this is as easy as posting a message in Slack to say when you drop in or leave.**